DincerOgren/DincerOgren/README.md

 ###

 <p align="left">I'm Dinçer and I have a great passion for game development.
-I have developed many projects on my own and I’m still working on them. <br><br>- 🔭  I'm currently working to improve my game development skills using C# and Unity.<br>- 📚 How to reach me dincer.ogr@hotmail.com<br>- ⚡ You can find all of my projects in  https://dincerogren.itch.io/</p>
+I have developed many projects on my own and I’m still working on them.<br><br>- 🔭 I'm currently working to improve my game development skills using C# and Unity.<br>- 📚 How to reach me dincer.ogr@hotmail.com<br>- ⚡ You can find all of my projects in https://dincerogren.itch.io/<br>- 📑You can visit my portfolio at https://dincerogr.wordpress.com/</p>

 ###